Author: Jeff Moran

 – The Future UN Small Arms Control and Disarmament Agenda

-The author uses public statements and independently researched news within the UN’s small arms process to posit that if the ATT is a gateway for transnational small arms control and disarmament, and that small arms related problems really do have less to do with inadequate international transfer controls and more to do with controlling small arms already within State territories (as UN experts now openly admit), the United States may eventually unsign the treaty, as was previously done with the Rome Statute of the International Criminal Court in 2002.
+The author uses public statements and independently researched news within the UN’s small arms process to posit, years before the 2016 American presidential election, that if the ATT is a gateway for transnational small arms control and disarmament, and that small arms related problems really do have less to do with inadequate international transfer controls and more to do with controlling small arms already within State territories (as UN experts now openly admit, after the conclusion of the UN’s treaty conference), the United States may eventually unsign the treaty, as was previously done with the Rome Statute of the International Criminal Court in 2002.

 First Published: 24 July 2013